 - Bootcamp4Children (a 3-day training weekend in the Belgian Ardennes)

-This year as well as in 2017 the work has been in support of Association Chameleon – Helping and sheltering abused young children in the Philippines.
+This year as well as last year, the work of Dance4Children has been in support of Association Chameleon – Helping and sheltering abused young children in the Philippines.

 You can see some of the amazing work they do here: